 - Trafficking of Children and Child Soldiers

-Trafficking of children spans across all forms of modern slavery, including sexual exploitation, forced labor, removal of organs, forced marriage, and forced criminality.
+Trafficking of children spans all forms of modern slavery, including sexual exploitation, forced labor, removal of organs, forced marriage, and forced criminality.
 Alarmingly, 20% of all victims are children.
 In some parts of Africa and Asia, these numbers reach up to 100%.
 Statistics show more than 1.2 million children are being trafficked annually.
-According to the Polaris Project database, there are 100,000 to 300,000 children prostituted in the US and more than two million children held in sexual bondage across the globe.
+According to the Polaris Project database, there are 100,000 to 300,000 children prostituted in the US, and more than two million children are held in sexual bondage across the globe.

 Runaways are at high risk of being trafficked, with 1/3 forced into prostitution within 48 hours of leaving their homes.
-Data shows there are more than 450,000 children runaways; in 2017, one out of seven reported runaways were child sex trafficking victims.
+Data shows there are more than 450,000 child runaways; in 2017, one out of seven reported runaways were child sex trafficking victims.
 Alarmingly, 88% were in the care of social services or foster care seeking escape from a bad environment.

 A specific form of child trafficking is the exploitation of children by extremist groups (e.g., child soldiers in Colombia and Nigeria, the enslavement of Yazidi women by Islamic State).
 Child soldiers, in particular, is a global problem as child soldiers are used for frontline combat, informants, and other acts of crime.
-Although empirical research is lacking, health professionals report trafficked children to suffer emotional trauma, developmental problems, and degradation (Rafferty, 2008).
+Although empirical research is lacking, health professionals report that trafficked children suffer emotional trauma, developmental problems, and degradation (Rafferty, 2008).

 Last but not least, child selling is another severe form of trafficking in children.
-We should note that global surrogacy arrangements, particularly in India, have also risen concerned about human trafficking; human rights defenders claim that women in low-resource nations are particularly vulnerable to exploitation and discrimination.
+We should note that global surrogacy arrangements, particularly in India, have also risen concern about human trafficking; human rights defenders claim that women in low-resource nations are particularly vulnerable to exploitation and discrimination.